-Mr. Patel: Yeah, former Soviet Republic.
-And so, Putin’s now saying he’s going to move troops over to Kazakhstan.
+Mr. Patel: Yes, former Soviet Republic.
+So, Putin’s now saying he’s going to move troops over to Kazakhstan.
 The Premier there just got either resigned or kicked out, I can’t remember, but their government’s having some serious problems in Kazakhstan.
 Why does that matter?
 Who cares?
 Because Putin’s taking the region and basically showing the rest of the world with… It doesn’t cost him a lot of money, him Putin, to move a few thousand troops here, or to put out some propaganda against Kazakhstan that makes Russia look good and doesn’t make us look good.

 Mr. Jekielek: Well, I mean, and frankly support… There were legitimate protests against the Kazakh government and Putin’s involvement essentially prevents those from taking their course.
 And of course, there’s a lot of discussion about what that’s all about, but Putin’s basically taken his position.
 I’m the guy in charge here.

-Mr. Patel: Yeah.
+Mr. Patel: Yes.
 And look, these talks that the deputy secretary of state was having with the deputy foreign minister of Russia, involved troop movements from Russia to the Ukraine.
 And what the deputy secretary of state rightly said was the United States will not allow an “invasion” of Russian forces into the Ukraine.
 Now, that’s the right position to take.
-You don’t want Russia invading the Ukraine.
+You don’t want Russia invading Ukraine.

 But I think the Russians are sitting there saying, if we do it, what are you guys going to do?
-You, the US?
+You, the U.S.?
 And I don’t think we’re postured to do much of anything.
-What are going to do send troops over to the Ukraine, American soldiers?
+What are going to do to send troops over to the Ukraine, American soldiers?
 I think Putin… I don’t think he’s going to invade the Ukraine, but I think he’s using this situation, again, to his advantage.

 He’s saying he might.
 He’s putting troops around the Ukraine.
 And what are we doing?
-The world is fixated on that dance between Russia and the US in foreign policy.
+The world is fixated on that dance between Russia and the U.S. and foreign policy.
 And it’s another scenario where we’re, unfortunately I think, losing our global power position, because Putin’s like, I’m going to do whatever I want, whether it’s Ukraine, or Kazakhstan, or what have you, I’m going to do whatever I want.

 And you mentioned China.
 So I don’t think we’ll get into the weeds on China stuff, but just a couple months ago, China… Putting aside Taiwan, China was in the South China Sea taking target practice at American dummy ships that they had built.
-They were literally shooting at, not our actual ships, I want to be clear, but the Chinese government, the CCP, had made dummy ships with US flags and US insignia on them, and we’re shooting them.
+They were literally shooting at, not our actual ships, I want to be clear.
+But the Chinese government, the CCP, had made dummy ships with U.S. flags and U.S. insignia on them, and we’re shooting them.
 Because, I think, Xi Jinping has taken a similar approach to Putin.

 It’s great propaganda from their perspective.
 It costs them almost nothing.
 And it makes the American position in the world look weakened.
 We didn’t do anything in response to it.
 We haven’t done anything in response to, and I know we talked about this on a previous show, the Winter Olympics being in a country where there’s three levels of genocide there.
 And so, it’s almost as if we’re just looking the other way at some of these, and going to the microphone every now and then, and saying, that’s bad, don’t do it.